All Episodes

 And the key to it, tax cuts for the rich.

-That's all you have to know about what the left thinks trickle down is.
+That's all you have to know about what the left thinks trickle-down is.

 That's not what trickle-down is.

-And then when the rich do not give their money away, then the left comes around and says, See, trickle-down doesn't work.
+And then when the rich do not give their money away, then the left comes around and says, see, trickle-down doesn't work.

-Bill Gates had got 40 billion dollars.
+Bill Gates had got $40 billion.

-except he is.
+He didn't giving it away, except he is.

 But he's not going out on the street corner and giving a million here and a million there.

-He's not making a million there.
+He's not making a million, except that he is.

-That they work at Microsoft.
+They work at Microsoft.

 They're just a bunch of frauds, folks.